marciofrayze/rackstep/README.md

 Open coverage/index.html to see the results.

-## In the wild (who is using it?)

-RackStep still in very early stage of development and testing.
-Right now there is only one website that was built using it: [Ninirc.com](http://ninirc.com)

 ## Author

-RackStep is developed by Marcio Frayze David - mfdavid@gmail.com.
+RackStep is maintained by Marcio Frayze David - mfdavid@gmail.com.